andr-groth/VAE-ENSO-emulator/examples/VAEp_explore.md

 ```

     Active units: 14

-The function `encoder_boxplot` also returns a sequence `z_order`, the order of the latent dimensions, which we will retain the most important dimensions for the other plots as well.
+The function `encoder_boxplot` also returns a sequence `z_order`, the order of the latent dimensions.

 ### Histograms